 New graduate students receive a copy of the Honor Code at orientation and review all standards and policies.
-For additional information, contact the director of Graduate Student Services or see the Honor Code on the website at the graduate student intranet community page at cox.smu.edu.
+For additional information, contact the assistant dean of Graduate Student Services or see the Honor Code in the Student Life section at the website cox.smu.edu/web/current-students/graduate-students.